gr1d-init/gr1d-init.github.io/src/content/post/sinconshellshock/index.md

     *   Dynamic API resolution and in-memory .NET assembly compilation make it harder for AV systems to detect malicious P/Invoke calls through static analysis of import tables.
 4.  **Shellcode Obfuscation**: Storing the shellcode as a Base64 string (and potentially splitting it across multiple variables) helps to hide it from basic signature-based detection methods.

-These combined techniques significantly improve the payload's ability to evade detection by traditional Antivirus solutions.
+These combined techniques significantly improve the payload\'s ability to evade detection by traditional Antivirus solutions.